 • Here in Missouri, the Patrol says 19 people were killed and 86 people were injured in 2011 boating accidents.

 • Of 2011 boating accident deaths nationwide, 70% drowned, and of that number, 84% were not wearing life jackets.

 • Only 11% of boating accident fatalities nationwide occurred on boats where the operator had received boating safety training.

 • The Coast Guard reports that the top five contributing factors in boating accidents are as follows: operator inattention, improper lookout, operator inexperience, excessive speed and equipment failure.

-Here at Aaron Sachs and Associates, we encourage you to make safety a priority when you're on the water this year.
+Here at Aaron Sachs & Associates, P.C., we encourage you to make safety a priority when you're on the water this year.
 Happy boating!